jarng/isplash/README.md

 # ISplash

 A simple clone of [Unplash](https://unsplash.com/).
 The project is for the interview test at [DevSamurai](https://devsamurai.vn/).
-This is not a full-fledged app, but rather a demo of my coding style and skills, and of course, for educational purposes.
+This is not a full-fledged app, but rather a demo, and of course, for educational purposes.

 ## Demo